consensus-shipyard/mir/samples/blockchain/README.md

-# Longest Chain Consensus
+# Longest-Chain Consensus

-LCC is a modular implementation of a longest chain consensus protocol modelling proof-of-work.
+Longest-Chain Consensus is a modular implementation of a longest-chain consensus protocol modeling proof-of-work.

-It provides the core elements with only the actual buisiness logic to be implemented by an application module.
+It provides the core elements with only the actual business logic to be implemented by an application module.

+## Goal

+The goal of this system is to provide a simple modular blockchain run on a fixed set of nodes.

+Each node has a set of core modules running the blockchain and an application module that runs the business logic and provides certain functionality to the core modules.

+The blocks making up the blockchain contain the following:

+- **block id:** Identifier of a block, computed by hashing the block with the block id set to 0.
+- **previous block id:** Identifier of the predecessor block.
+- **payload:** An application dependant payload.
+- **timestamp:** Timestamp of when the block was mined.
+- **miner id:** Identifier of the node that mined the block.

 ## Architecture